 Weeks 2 and 3: Regaining Independence

-For the first few weeks, you’ll continue to experience some minor discomfort in the hip area but will be comfortable enough to perform your exercises as advised by your physiotherapist.
-Physical therapy will begin to strengthen the hip muscles, promote blood circulation and improve mobility.
-It’s recommended that you continue to use crutches for the first couple of weeks as you transition from hospital care to recovery at home.
-By the end of the second week, you should be able to move around on the operated leg and your physical therapist will likely introduce an exercise bike or cross trainer into your plan.
+During these weeks, some discomfort in the hip area is common, but it won’t hinder your exercises as recommended by your physiotherapist.
+Physical therapy is crucial to strengthen the hip muscles, promote blood circulation, and improve mobility.
+Crutches are recommended for the first couple of weeks as you transition from hospital care to home recovery.

 Weeks 4 to 6: Strength and Stability